About Me

 I am a DPhil (PhD) student in Robotics & AI at the University of Oxford, supervised by Professor Ioannis Havoutis at the Dynamic Robot Systems Group at the Oxford Robotics Institute, and Professor Alessandro Abate at the Department of Computer Science.
 I am also proud to be a student in the AIMS CDT.

 Prior to my DPhil, I graduated from the University of Oxford with a MEng (First Class) in Engineering Science in 2023.
-My Master’s thesis was on loco-manipulation skills for quadruped robots with arms, and I developed task- and motion-planners for industrial manipulation tasks such as tightening a valve, ultimately deploying on a real robot in the lab.
+My Master’s thesis was on loco-manipulation skills for quadruped robots with arms, and I developed adaptive task- and motion-planners for industrial manipulation tasks such as tightening a valve, ultimately deploying on a real robot in the lab.

 I have a great passion for robotics; I believe that robots have the potential to revolutionise the modern world for the betterment of society, and I hope that my work will help realize this future.